pratima-sapkota/Points-In-Polygon/readme.md

 # Points In Polygon

-Returns all the points inside a simple polygon using kD-tree.
+Returns all the points in a simple polygon using kD-tree.

 **Assumptions:**
 1. The polygon is a simple polygon with no intersecting sides or holes.